-By ordinance, the Council shall establish a board of adjustment and shall provide standards and procedures for such board to hear and determine those matters specified in accordance with Texas Local Government Code, Section 211.008 et. seq.
-There shall be nine members who shall be appointed for terms of two years.
-The Mayor and each member of the City Council shall nominate one member of the Board who will be appointed by a majority of the City Council for service during the term of the officeholder who made the nomination, and further, that upon vacancy, subsequent nomination shall be by the Mayor or Council Member from the respective district corresponding to the original appointment.
+The Council shall appoint a Board of Adjustment and shall provide standards and procedures for such board to hear and determine those matters specified in accordance with state law.
+The Mayor and each member of the City Council shall nominate one member of the Board, subject to confirmation by the affirmative vote of at least five Council Members or four Council Members and the Mayor.
+The term of office will be the same as the term of the officeholder who made the nomination.
+Vacancies shall be filled by the same nomination and confirmation process.

-ARTICLE X

-NOMINATIONS AND ELECTIONS
+ARTICLE X NOMINATIONS AND ELECTIONS